2020 marked the year the fitness industry had to adapt.

 To clearly understand which business model is right for your gym, consider the service you want to provide.
 Do you want to individually work with clients?
 Do you want to work in a small group setting?
 Or do you want to deliver fitness through packed group classes?

-In 2020 we recommend gyms offer a service that can be delivered both in-person and remotely to safeguard against forced closures.
+We recommend gyms offer a service that can be delivered both in-person and remotely to safeguard against forced closures.
 Your in-person service must be able to adhere to distancing and safety protocols.
 For more than 20 years we have been educating coaches on how to deliver this exact service.
 Learn the fundamentals of this service in our free coaching course.

 After settling on a business model it’s time to fill your gym with clients.
 To do this you need to create a marketing strategy.